kswope/book-learnin/README.md

 ### Regex

-_I'm included to believe that the below are only good for their bool value (as a more rubyish replacement for =~) and are otherwise not very useful without captures, nobody cares about prematch or postmatch, etc._
+_I'm inclined to believe that the below are only good for their bool value (as a more rubyish replacement for =~) and are otherwise not very useful without captures, nobody cares about prematch or postmatch, etc._

+    regex.match(string)
+    string.match(regex)